 – Em Weirdigan, Green Gathering festival director

 Women talking about period pants, menstrual cups and washable pads feature in City To Sea’s inspiring videos.
-If more and larger festivals join The Green Gathering to campaign for #PlasticFreePeriods, perhaps talking about something 50% of the population experiences every month for much of their lives won’t seem strange by International Women’s Day 2020.
+If more and larger festivals join The Green Gathering to campaign for #PlasticFreePeriods, perhaps talking about something 50% of the population experiences every month for much of their lives won’t seem strange in the near future.